JulienTant/Laravel-Env-Sync/README.md

 The command simply show you which keys are not present in your .env file.
 This command will return 0 if your files are in sync, and 1 if they are not, so you can use this in a script

-Again, you can launch the commande with the option `--reverse`
+Again, you can launch the command with the option `--reverse`